Hilary L. Rubinstein: Biography

 She has contributed entries to both the Oxford Dictionary of National Biography (ODNB) and the Australian Dictionary of Biography (ADB).
-From 2007-2010 she served on the Council of the Navy Records Society, for which she more recently edited the papers of Admiral Sir Philip Durham.
-Her latest book, a study of the sinking of HMS Royal George in 1782, has been described as "surely the definitive account of the sinking of the Royal George".
+From 2007 - 2010 she served on the Council of the Navy Records Society, for which she more recently edited the papers of Admiral Sir Philip Durham.
+Her latest book, a study of the sinking of HMS Royal George in 1782, has been described as "surely the definitive account of the sinking of the Royal George" and when researching it she made the original discovery that Admirals Kempenfelt and Rodney were cousins.
 An aspect of it was featured on the popular History Hit website.

 In the 2021 Australia Day Honours, Rubinstein was awarded the Medal of the Order of Australia (OAM) for 'service to community history through a range of roles'.